ephes/django-cast/docs/features.rst

 Blog / Podcast Author
 ~~~~~~~~~~~~~~~~~~~~~

-You can define a custom `CharField` field named `author` on a Blog-Page
+If you set the custom `CharField` field named `author` on a Blog-Page
-using the Wagtail or Django-Admin interface.
-This field is then used to
+using the Wagtail or Django-Admin interface, the content of this field
-populate following attributes in the feed:
+is then used to populate following attributes in the feed:

 - `itunes:author`
 - `itunes:name`